WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 >
 > ***Pulverulent Wings (1/day).*** A cloud of thick powder disperses out from the moth in a 5-foot radius.
 Each creature in that area must make on a DC 10 Constitution saving throw, or be blinded until the end of the moth's next turn on a failed save.

-A **skywisp moth** is considered a docile, insignificant beast to most.
-Among arcane practicioners, however, they have a notorious reputation for their curiosity and their uncanny ability to interfere with spells cast in their vicinity.
+A **skywisp moth** may seem small and docile at first glance, but among arcane practicioners they are notorious for their uncanny ability to interfere with spells cast near them.

-Because of this, they are often a favoured companion for any hunters whose quarry is a dangerous spellcaster.

 <div class='footnote'>APP.
 A: MISCELLANEOUS CREATURES </div>